hertie-data-science-lab/dsl-teaching-course-setup/docs/faculty-and-instructors/09-grade-and-return-assignments.md

 - An assignment [released](08-release-assignment-to-cohort.md) to the cohort.
 - *(autograding only)* hidden tests + `grading.yml` on the template's `solution` branch.
 Without them (or with `autograde: false`), skip step 1 and grade entirely by hand.
-- *(emails only)* email sending is configured centrally by the DSL team; where it isn't live yet, step 5's email stays a preview (the grades still reach each student's repo).

 ## 1. Grade assignment (autograde)